howtographql/howtographql/content/backend/graphql-elixir/0-introduction.md

 ---
 title: Introduction
-pageTitle: "Building a GraphQL Server with Elixir - Tutorial Introduction"
+pageTitle: "Building a GraphQL Server with Elixir Backend Tutorial"
-description: Read about what you'll learn in the Elixir tutorial
+description: "Learn how to build a GraphQL server with Elixir & Absinthe and best practices for filters, authentication, pagination and subscriptions.
+Compatible with Apollo."
 ---

 ### Motivation